The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 If you’re looking for the road less travelled, hit the gas – the rugged highways of Canada’s Northwest Territories are gateways to a world you never knew existed.
-Unlike other destinations, you won’t get stuck all day behind lines of traffic.
-The alpine highways and wildlife-lined trails of the Northwest Territories see few tourists and even fewer tourist-traps.
-What they do offer is the Northland at its wildest and most free.
+The highways that wander through the tundra and wildlife-lined trails of the Northwest Territories see few visitors each year.
+What they do offer is the Northwest Territories at its wildest and most free.

 Kilometre 72: The first roadside pull-off in the Northwest Territories is a good one: the Alexandra Falls overlook in Twin Falls Gorge Territorial Park.
 Here, just metres from the highway, the Hay River leaps over a 33-metre-high cliff and into a sheer-sided gorge.
-The three-kilometre walking trail from here to the somewhat mellower Louise Falls, downstream, is a great way to stretch your legs after the long haul from Northern Alberta.
+The three-kilometre walking trail from here to the somewhat less steep, but no less impressive, Louise Falls, downstream, is a great way to stretch your legs after the long haul from Northern Alberta.

 Lady Evelyn Falls: